Scalable, Cost-Effective SharePoint School Solution

 Enterprise Keywords sets.
 Thus, users will be able to tag

-for reading by everyone.
-The Enterprise site has announcements
+by everyone.
+The Enterprise site has announcements from

-is a video list and an Exercise Plans library, and I will
+video list and an Exercise Plans library, and I will share

 Videos

-and trainers in these schools often create videos to illustrate
+Teachers and trainers in these schools often create videos

-a drill, move or technique, and there are literally thousands
+to illustrate a drill, move or technique, and there are

-of them.
-Managers had tried to organize the videos into
+literally thousands of them.
+Managers had tried to organize

-folders, but the shortcomings of folders soon became obvious
+the videos into folders, but the shortcomings of folders

-managed metadata columns.
-The metadata will make it easy
+a series of managed metadata columns.
+The metadata will

-to find exactly the right video for a specific subject.
+make it easy to find exactly the right video for a specific

-is subscribing to.
-Therefore it was decided that the actual
+Therefore it was decided that the actual video files should

 PowerPoint library